What

 for the birth of your child.

-7.)
-If you have cancer or possible
+7) If you have

-make sure that the referral is to a female gynecologic oncologist.
+a gynecologic oncologist, make sure that the referral is to

-Do not buy the argument that a male gynecologic oncologist is
+a female gynecologic oncologist.
+Do not buy the argument that

-exempt since he is very skilled in helping with gynecologic
+a male gynecologic oncologist is exempt since he is very skilled

-cancers.
-A gynecologic oncologist often performs intimate procedures
+in helping with gynecologic cancers.
+A gynecologic oncologist

-on women.
-Check out the article, Referral
+often performs intimate procedures on women.
+Check out the article,

-to a Gynecologic Oncologist.
+Referral to a Gynecologic

 |